djaus2/RpiPicoWGPSandBT/README.md

 8. **read-d2c-messages**

   - .NET Console app to monitor messages sent to IoT Hub by 7.
+  - Uses .NET Core 3.1
   - See code for connection details.

   > Nb: Was found that in **Azure IoT Explorer**, needed to paste same connection string as the Custom Endpoint for the device.
 Built-in [Yes] option did not work.

+9. **read-d2c-messages-Net6**

+  - As per 8. but uses .NET 6.0
+  - See code for connection details.